teampurpledev/CyberSec/cryptology/encryption_report.md

 ## Encryption recommendations

+While ideally you would run the most secure encryption methods all the time, in reality you need to strike a balance between performance and security.

+For example, AES (symmetric encryption) is significantly faster than RSA (asymmetric encryption) because it requires fewer computational resources.
+This makes AES more suitable for encrypting large volumes of data, while RSA is used primarily for encrypting small pieces of data like encryption keys.

-To lower operational costs (processing power) organizations can use asymmetric-key encryption (e.g., RSA, Diffie-Hellman key exchange method (DHKE)) for limited access data such as account credentials.
+To lower operational costs (processing power), organizations can use asymmetric-key encryption (e.g., RSA, Diffie-Hellman Key Exchange (DHKE)) for limited access data such as account credentials, API keys, and session tokens.

-For bulk data such as email and high-traffic databases, organizations should use the aforementioned use AES to encrypt messages between the server and client.
+For bulk data such as email and high-traffic databases, organizations should use the aforementioned AES to encrypt messages between the server and client.

-For hashing data to validate integrity, the organization can use the NIST approved SHA-256 hashing algortithm.
+For hashing data to validate integrity, the organization can use the NIST-approved SHA-256 hashing algorithm.[2]

 ## Good news on the horizon

 There is an exciting new field of privacy-enhancing cryptography (PEC) that leverages maturing techniques such as secure multiparty computation (SMPC), private set intersection (PSI), private information retrieval (PIR), zero knowledge proofs (ZKP), and fully homomorphic encryption (FHE) to protect privacy while enabling the computation of useful statistics.[3]

-In zero knowledge proof encryption you never share your private key, the protocol only gives clues about the key's value.
+In zero knowledge proof (ZPK) encryption you never share your private key, the protocol only gives clues about the key's value.

 The receipient must answer a series of validations based on those clues to validate that they are the intended recipient.